rhocode/Giraffe/README.md

 # Giraffe

 This is an unreleased project by rhoCode!
-Check back later.
+Check back later~

 ## Contributing